Marshland Ciders

 The ciders have a natural sediment as they are bottle conditioned.
 This has settled during maturation to leave a crystal clear cider.
 If the cider has been agitated then it may become hazy or even cloudy.
 Some people prefer it like this, giving them a scrumpy style farmhouse cider.
 However, if left to settle for a few days the cider should clear.

-Store the cider somewhere cool, such as a pantry.
-It doesn't need to be kept in the fridge, in fact, over-chilling the cider will reduce the intensity of the flavour.
+Store the cider somewhere cool, such as a pantry or in the fridge.
+If it has been kept in the fridge I'd recommend taking it out around 30 mins before drinking as over-chilling the cider will reduce the intensity of the flavour.
 The cider will keep well and may even improve a little, but eventually it will become past its best.
 As the cider has already been matured I'd recommend drinking it fairly soon after purchase.

 To pour the cider off the sediment I remove the cap carefully, to avoid shaking the bottle.
 I elevate the bottle to eye level then pour slowly and steadily into slightly tilted pint glass.
-When I get near to the bottom of the bottle I slow down and when the sediment starts to move towards the neck of the bottle I stop pouring, leaving around a centimetre of cloudy cider in the bottle.
+When I get near to the bottom of the bottle I slow down and wmake a judgement when to stop pouring, depending on how tight or loose the sediment is.

 Welcome to the range...